MahrokhJozedaemi2016/final_user_management/readme.md

 ![First Auto Admin Output](images/first-auto-admin.jpg)

-# IISUE: User Bio Update Validation and Error Handling
+# ISSUE: User Bio Update Validation and Error Handling

 ## Enhancement:
 This enhancement focuses on improving the validation and error handling mechanisms for the update_user_bio functionality in the user management system.
 It ensures that API responses are clear, consistent, and informative, making the feature more user-friendly and robust.
 Validation checks are introduced to verify the presence of the bio field and enforce a maximum length constraint of 500 characters.
 Additionally, error messages are standardized to provide actionable feedback to API consumers.
 Comprehensive tests are added to validate the functionality and edge cases, ensuring a reliable and seamless experience for both developers and users.